• Home

 girl scout cooking class

 My troop visited our Local Hy-Vee and had a class with their dietician.
 We made so many wonderful things while we learned a few new cooking skills!
 This let my troop earn their Simple Meals Patch in Girl Scouts.
 First we made cupcakes - from scratch!
 They turned out lighter and fluffier than anything I have ever made from a boxed mix and were super easy to make.
 While there were in the oven, we pan fried eggs and made breakfast sandwiches.
 It's a good thing my mom is our troop leader, she was treated to mine as I am not a big fan of fried eggs.
 Or ham.
 Next was quesadillas, and we all picked our own ingredients to melt in our whole wheat tortillas.
 Then a one pot meal which none of us was super fond of: I think it was the quinoa.
 It was like a Mexican rice dish.
 While that was wrapping up we made a quick buttercream frosting and decorated our own cupcakes.
 It was a ton of fun, the dietician was super nice and we learned a lot!
-This badge teaches Juniors how to serve a meal to their … [Read more...]
+This badge teaches Juniors how … [Read more...]

 Filed Under: Girl Scouts Tagged With: girl scouts